 Q: Is there a fee for the program?

 A: There is no fee to apply to the program.

 If you are accepted, you or your organization will be invoiced $1,195 for the program.
-This fee includes a full conference registration to WEFTEC 2021 in Chicago (a $725 value), access to 6 live webcasts (a $240 value), and the two-day workshop in Alexandria (a $400 value).
+This fee includes a full conference registration to WEFTEC 2022 in New Orleans (a $725 value), access to 6 live webcasts (a $240 value), and the two-day workshop in Alexandria (a $400 value).
 In addition, it includes monthly group chats, homework assignments, and putting together the final project.
 Program participants are responsible for all their own travel and hotel costs, as well as any fees for calling in from a phone.

 Q: When will I get the invoice?
 When do I ned to pay?

 A: You will receive an invoice shortly after you confirm your position in the Water Leadership Institute.
 This is often early April.

 Once you recieve the invoice, you will have 30 days to pay.
 If this timeline is not possible, you must make special arrangements with WEF.

 A: In October 2017, the WEF Board created the George S. Hawkins Scholarship to the WEF Water Leadership Institute.
 The scholarship will be given annually to one participant in the Water Leadership Institute and highlights George’s commitment to developing future water sector leaders.
 This scholarship will cover the program’s full tuition.